 Address: Gangaur Ghat, Udaipur, Rajasthan, India

-During the high season you need to make booking months ahead of your trip otherwise you risk of getting sold out situation .
+During the high season, you need to make booking months ahead of your trip otherwise you risk of getting a sold out situation.

-Next to the hotel there were so many traditional sea food restaurants.
-I was happy to try few of them.
+Next, at the hotel, there were so many traditional seafood restaurants.
+I was happy to try a few of them.
 It was so delicious and cheap.
 Here are some of the items I tried there.